jwar663/softeng306-a2/README.md

 To disable CRLF warnings in git: `git config --global core.safecrlf false`

+If the release build doesn't work try restarting the editor and building it again.

 Parts of this project won't work properly unless you run it starting from the menu scene.

 ---